-- (i) Name and account number of sender/s; - (ii) Date and time of transaction/s; - (iii) Transaction amount and currency; - (iv) Name of receiving financial institution/s; - (v) Name and account number of recipient/s; - (vi) Unique transaction reference (e.g. Originating Financial Institution [OFI], CSO, Receiving Financial Institution [RFI] transaction reference);

-- (ix) Non-financial information (e.g., change of password and challenge question); - (x) Transaction channel (e.g., mobile, web, integration with partner etc.); and - (xi) Network, hardware, and software information (e.g. device fingerprint, device details, IP address, and/or browser information). - (k) BSFIs must not send clickable links or quick-response (QR) codes via email, instant messaging apps, or SMS, unless the sending of the link or QR code is prompted by a prior customer action, only provides information, or does not redirect to a website or web application that requires the user to input sensitive information or login credentials.
+- Name and account number of sender/s; - (ii) Date and time of transaction/s; - (iii) Transaction amount and currency; - Name of receiving financial institution/s: (iv) - Name and account number of recipient/s; (v) - Unique transaction reference (e.g. Originating Financial Institution [OFI], (∨i) CSO, Receiving Financial Institution [RFI] transaction reference); - (∨ii) Mode of payment instruction (e.g., PESONet, InstaPay, check, ATM transfer); - Mode of transaction authentication (e.g., device-based authentication, biometric, and password or pin, etc.); - Non-financial information (e.g., change of password and challenge - Transaction channel (e.g., mobile, web, integration with partner etc.); and Network, hardware, and software information (e.g. device fingerprint, (xi) - device details, IP address, and/or browser information).
+BSFIs must not send clickable links or quick-response (QR) codes via email, instant messaging apps, or SMS, unless the sending of the link or QR code is - prompted by a prior customer action, only provides information, or does not redirect to a website or web application that requires the user to input sensitive information or login credentials.
 In addition, a shared accountability framework shall be adopted to strengthen strategies for safeguarding financial accounts.
 This framework underscores collective responsibility and collaboration among all parties involved in financial transactions - financial institutions, account holders, and third-party entities - thereby playing a critical role in mitigating risks of unauthorized transactions and determining liability for the losses.

-- (a) BSFIs shall comply with all applicable laws and regulations and ensure that adequate risk management systems and controls are in place, proportionate to the complexity of the electronic products and services offered; - (b) BSFIs should clearly and consistently inform their customers of their responsibilities in maintaining cyber hygiene practices, which include: - Safeguarding digital financial accounts by utilizing and activating the security features provided by BSFIs; - (ii) Reading and understanding the terms and conditions for using the digital platform and actively engaging in the educational and awareness campaigns to help customers familiarize themselves with the platform's security features, understand the risks and common fraud schemes targeting financial consumers, and learn the strategies to mitigate such risks; - (iii) Avoiding disclosure of sensitive account information such as usernames, passwords, PIN codes, OTPs, authenticator code, or any other login credentials;
+- BSFIs shall comply with all applicable laws and regulations and ensure that adequate risk management systems and controls are in place, proportionate to the complexity of the electronic products and services offered; - BSFIs should clearly and consistently inform their customers of their responsibilities in maintaining cyber hygiene practices, which include: - Safeguarding digital financial accounts by utilizing and activating the security features provided by BSFIs; - Reading and understanding the terms and conditions for using the digital platform and actively engaging in the educational and awareness campaigns to help customers familiarize themselves with the platform's security features, understand the risks and common fraud schemes targeting financial consumers, and learn the strategies to mitigate such

-- (v) Verifying website address, contact information, and mobile applications through official sources; and - (vi) Reporting suspicious, unauthorized, or fraudulent transactions promptly to the respective BSFIs and fully cooperating with the BSFIs' investigation and resolution process.
+- Avoiding disclosure of sensitive account information such as usernames, passwords, PIN codes, OTPs, authenticator code, or any other login - Warning against money mule offenses, including lending, or allowing (i∨) others to use their financial accounts; - Verifying website address, contact information, and mobile applications through official sources; and - Reporting suspicious, unauthorized, or fraudulent transactions promptly to the respective BSFIs and fully cooperating with the BSFIs' investigation